 Breaks at Bates Event Funding

-Breaks at Bates funding is available to students wishing to host an event or program open to all Bates students during official college breaks.
+Breaks at Bates funding is available to students wishing to host an on campus event or program open to all Bates students during official college breaks.
 These events/programs are coordinated by students and may include food that is aimed at bringing students together in meaningful ways.

 Breaks at Bates programming and events require at least one student to serve as the official coordinator of the event who oversees the entirety of the event/program from its inception to clean-up and evaluation.